The Independence Sail | Gdynia Maritime University

 20 May 2018 at noon "Dar Młodzieży" slipped her moorings and set off for the second time in her history to make the Great Circle.

-Sunday 20 May, 2018 will soon become another important date in the historical calendar of the maritime Poland.
-This day, at noon, the "Dar Młodzieży" will slip her moorings and set off for the second time in her history to make the Great Circle.
-We, in Gdynia Maritime University (GMU), have been dreaming about another great cruise of our frigate for years.
-Our Shipowners' Department has been planning routes and considering various options.
-The sailing vessel has been maintained in good condition so that she could take up this great challenge immediately with hardly any extra preparations.
+Sunday 20 May, 2018 was an important date in the historical calendar of the maritime Poland.
+This day, at noon, the "Dar Młodzieży" sliped her moorings and set off for the second time in her history to make the Great Circle.
+We, in Gdynia Maritime University (GMU), had been dreaming about another great cruise of our frigate for years.
+Our Shipowners' Department had been planning routes and considering various options.
+The sailing vessel had been maintained in good condition so that she could take up this great challenge immediately with hardly any extra preparations.

 The centenary of a return of the Polish State to the map of Europe turned out to be the right moment - the idea of a great cruise has already gained widespread recognition and support from the government.
 That was the origin of "The Independence Sail".
 It is hard to imagine a better Polish ambassador than the "Dar Młodzieży" - a white frigate with friends on all continents, in hundreds of ports visited during the 36 years of her service for maritime education.